zuqini/zpack.nvim/README.md

     - Declarative plugin specs to keep your config neat and tidy
     - A simple, readable codebase you can understand

+Additionally, because everything is just `vim.pack` under the hood, you can mix and match zpack.nvim and traditional `vim.pack.add({ ... })` as you wish!

 Out of the box, zpack does not provide:
 - UI dashboard for your plugins
 - Profiling, dev mode, etc.
-- Automatic dependency resolution for lazy-loading
+- Implicit dependency inference for lazy-loading
 - Implicit ft/event handling for lazy-loading, favoring explicit user intent and configuration (see [key differences](#key-differences))

 Many of these features are available through Neovim's native tooling.
 We're actively exploring ways to improve lazy-loading functionality without introducing significant complexity.